how to become an ophthalmologist

 • There are 3 types of eye doctors i.e. Ophthalmologists, Optometrists and Opticians.

-• There average salary is between ₹428000 to ₹1230000 per annum depending on experience level.
+• There average salary is between ₹4,28,000 to ₹25,00,000 per annum depending on experience level.

 Table of Contents

-Who Exactly is an Ophthalmologist?
+Who is an Ophthalmologist?

 Types of Eye Doctors

 2. Optometrists: Optometrists are medical professionals with a Doctor of Optometry (OD) degree.
 They are experts at examining your eyes, diagnosing eye problems, and prescribing glasses or contact lenses to correct your vision.
 They can also treat some eye diseases without surgery.
 Optometrists often work closely with ophthalmologists to manage your eye care.
+How to Become an Ophthalmologist differs from becoming an optometrist, as it requires additional years of education and training.

 3. Opticians: Opticians are experts who help you choose glasses or contact lenses.
 They follow the instructions of ophthalmologists or optometrists to ensure you have the right eyewear.
 They do not provide medical treatment or advice.
+How to Become an Ophthalmologist involves a different path, focusing on diagnosing and treating medical eye conditions.

 Roles and Responsibilities of an Ophthalmologist